talkjs/country-flag-emoji-polyfill/README.md

 function polyfillCountryFlags(fontName?: string, fontUrl?: string): boolean;
 ```

-Injects a style element into the HEAD with a web font with country flags, iff the browser does support emojis but not country flags.
+Injects a web font with country flags if deemed necessary.

+Parameters:

-- `fontName` - Override the default font name ("Twemoji Country Flags")
+- `fontName` - (optional) Override the default font name ("Twemoji Country Flags")
-- `fontUrl` - Override the font URL (defaults to a jsdeliver-hosted)
+- `fontUrl` - (optional) Override the font URL (defaults to a jsdeliver-hosted)

-Returns true iff the web font was loaded (ie the browser does not support country flags, but it does support regular emojis).
+If the browser supports color emojis but not country flags, this function injects a `style` element into the HEAD with a web font with country flags, and returns `true`.
+Otherwise, it does nothing and returns `false`.

 ## Background